NilsDannemann/hfc_relay_npm/docs/overlay.md

   $overlay: true,						// set to 'false' for no overlay
   $overlay-color: $color-brand,
   $overlay-opacity: 0.85,
-  $icon: '\f0da', 						// set css :after content, or set to 'false' for no icon
+  $icon: 'fa-search', 						// set css :after content, or set to 'false' for no icon
   $icon-color: #fff,
   $icon-font-family: 'FontAwesome',
   $icon-font-size: 12px,				// or use presets: xs, s, m, l, xl, xxl